Leonardo Fariña: Career

-Due to personal connections, Fariña quickly rose to a pivotal role in the orbit of President Néstor Kirchner and businessman Lazaro Báez, playing various roles in Kirchnerite business activities and financial transactions that would later become the subject of investigation and prosecution.
+Due to personal connections, Fariña quickly rose to a pivotal role in the orbit of President Néstor Kirchner and businessman Lázaro Báez, playing various roles in Kirchnerite business activities and financial transactions that would later become the subject of investigation and prosecution.
 He was part of a circle of high-earning and high-living young men surrounding Kirchner, but was reportedly the only one who was able to “maintain his expensive tastes and expenses” after Kirchner's death.
 The article described Fariña's connection with powerful leaders as “inexplicable” to “many of those who interacted with him.”
 Fariña would later be described in La Nación as having been “bold and arrogant” and “unpolished” by the usual “corporate standards,” and as having exuded an air of mystery.
 Even as he “moved millions,” he “could owe 500 to 1000 pesos to several friends.”

 Fariña opened a consulting firm named Andrómeda, but other businessmen suspected the legality of his operations, noting that Andrómeda did not have a landline phone or a corporate e-mail address.
 The only contact information available for the firm consisted of Fariña's own cell phone and his e-mail address at gmail.com.

 In late 2010, Fariña approached businessmen and Kirchner intimate Carlos Molinari, head of the firm Rei Fiduciaria, with the idea of starting a luxury-car rental agency.
 Molinari approved of the idea and gave money to Fariña to purchase a fleet of luxury cars and rent them to millionaires.
 The company paid for Fariña's and Jelinek's wedding.

 In February 2013 Fariña was detained at the airport in Ezeiza with $20,000 he was planning to take to Chile.

 Marriage to Karina Jelinek

 Fariña gained celebrity as the husband of the famous model Karina Jelinek, whom he met at a party where they were introduced by mutual friends.
 “We met in Punta del Este,” she later recalled.
 “Leo won me over with his nature….
 He treated me like a queen.”
-Jelinek was “struck by the high standard of living of a man who was just over 24 years old” and who, despite his humble upbringing, already owned “several high-end cars” and “an apartment on Avenida Del Libertador” and enjoyed “trips to Miami on private jets.”
+Karina Jelinek was “struck by the high standard of living of a man who was just over 24 years old” and who, despite his humble upbringing, already owned “several high-end cars” and “an apartment on Avenida Del Libertador” and enjoyed “trips to Miami on private jets.”
 She said, however, that his millionaire status did not matter to her; what mattered was that he was “sweet.”
 Three and a half months later she proposed to him at a bowling alley.
 Three hundred and fifty guests, including leading politicians, businessmen, models, actors, and journalists, attended their 2011 wedding at the luxurious Palermo Tattersall.